beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/builds-deploys.md

 The last step for each green build is a `staging` deploy.

-The current running version on `staging` is represented by the commit SHA, and can be found in the upper left corner of Begin.
+The version of your app currently running on `staging` is represented by the commit SHA, and can be found in the upper left corner of Begin.

 ## Deploying to `production`

-Deploys to `production` can only occur when the latest `staging` build is green.
-Cut a `production` release by:
+Deploys to `production` can only occur when the latest `staging` build is green (i.e. all build steps passed without error).

+Assuming your current build is green, cut a `production` release by:
 - Using the `Deploy to Production` button in the left nav in Begin, or
 - Creating a [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging), i.e.:
 ```bash
 git tag -a 1.0.1 -m "This release includes 20% more cowbell"
 git push origin 1.0.1
 ```
-  - Or also by cutting a [GitHub Release](https://help.github.com/articles/creating-releases/)
+- Or also by creating a [Release in GitHub](https://help.github.com/articles/creating-releases/)

-The current running version on `production` is represented by the version you specified in your tag, and can be found in the upper left corner of Begin.
+The current running version on `production` is represented by the version you specified in your git tag (and is also found in the upper left corner of Begin).

 > 👓 Note: We strongly encourage the use of [SemVer](https://semver.org/) when creating `production` releases!